camptocamp/tilecloud-chain/README.rst

 The metatiles are activated by setting ``meta`` to ``on`` (by default it's ``off``).

-The metatiles are used for two thing first to generate multiple tiles with only one WMS query by setting ``meta_size`` to 8 we will generate a square of 8 by 8 tiles in one shot.
+The metatiles are used for two things: first to generate multiple tiles with only one WMS query.
+By setting ``meta_size`` to 8 we will generate a square of 8 by 8 tiles in one shot.

-The second usage of metatiles is to don't have cutted label name, this is solved by getting a bigger image and cutting the borders.
-The ``meta_buffer`` should be set to a bigger value to the half size of the longest label.
+The second usage of metatiles is prevent cut label names: this is solved by getting a bigger image and cutting the borders.
+The ``meta_buffer`` should be set to a bigger value than half the size of the longest label.

 Configure hash